pensjonatus/flash-fiction/blog/anything-for-love.md

 ---
-title: 'Anything for Love'
+title: Anything for Love
 date: '2015-04-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was late, it was Paris, and they had a wonderful day behind them.
 She looked